neeleshio/50-reactjs-concepts/README.md

 **[⬆ Back to Top](#lets-go-)**

-## 12. Why use functional components over class components?
+## 12. Why use functional components over class components
 In javascript, classes are not real classes, they are just syntactic sugar, behind they are actually functions itself.

 Functions are straight forward, so 3 things actually motivated react team to introduce hooks to provide lifecycle features to functional components.